 Cuvée Colette is a cider made following the "méthode traditionnelle" (traditional method) of making sparkling wines.
 Refined and elegant, it makes an excellent drink as an aperitif.

 - Nutrient poor clay and marl soil,

 perfect for giving small fruit.

-|| 75% of acid apples
+- 100% of acid apples

-Density (O.G.): 1050 after pressing, equivalent to 120 g of sugar per litre.
-1006 when bottled, which gives 6.9% alcohol after bottle fermentation has finished.
+Density (O.G.): 1052 after pressing, equivalent to 115 g of sugar per litre.
+1001 after second fermentation.

 Eyes: Clear.
 Pale yellow colour.
-Very fine and persistent mousse.
+Very fine

 Storage: Keep the bottles upright or lying down in a cool cellar (8 to 12°C, 46 to 54°F ).
 The fact that there is no deposit makes the Cuvée Colette capable of being kept many years if conditions are good.

 Bottle type: 75 cl